Abdulhakim50/react_native_jobs_using_api/README.md

 The existence of React Native makes React one of the most valuable skills to have.
 Learn how to transform 75% of your knowledge from making websites into building mobile applications today!

 - develop visually appealing UI/UX designs
-- fetch data from an external API and integrate it
+- fetch data from an external API(https://rapidapi.com//api/jsearch) and integrate it
 - implement search & pagination functionality
 - create customAPI data fetching hooks
-- write clean, organized, and maintainable code with proper architecture
-- follow the best practices for React Native development